openUC2/UC2-GIT/APPLICATIONS/APP_POL_Crossed_Polarizers/Readme.md

 ## <img src="./IMAGES/E.png" width="40"> Results

-We printed and assembled the module parts.After that, we bought necessary components and inserted them into cubes.
+We printed and assembled the module parts.
+After that, we bought the necessary components and inserted them into cubes.
-You will find basic version of Crossed Polarization experiment without specific sample and extra light source below.
+You will find the basic version of Crossed Polarization experiment without a specific sample and extra light source below.

 <p align="center">
 <img src="./IMAGES/Crossed_Polarization_exp.jpg"